 6. Sales, Growth, and Progress Seem Too Slow

 The thing about building a business is it's a lot like a living creature.
 It needs things like customers and sales to continue to grow and progress the company forward.
-Without certain sustaining item, you'll feel like your business is a bit unhealthy.
+Without certain sustaining items, you'll feel like your business is a bit unhealthy.

-It is important to remember that where you feel the business should be has more to do with your expectations of the business than what’s realistic.
+But first, it is important to remember that where you feel the business should be has more to do with your expectations of the business than what’s realistic.
 It is not uncommon for entrepreneurs to have expectations of spontaneous and stupendous growth.

 If things are a bit direr than that, i.e. you've gotten to a point where your dipping a toe into the red, then it is absolutely the time to seek help.
 Business coaches can help to pinpoint where the problem is in your overall business strategy that is causing low sales and lack of progress.

 As an entrepreneur, you're always exploring new ways of personal growth.
 But sometimes it might feel like your efforts just aren't cutting it.
 As we said before, it's common for business owners to go through phases of low motivation and self-doubt.

 If you've been stuck in a rut and need some external motivation, a business coach is a great solution for you.
 They've been in your shoes and know exactly how to speak to ambitious high performers to get them (re)motivated and back on task.